-- Provide academic training, guidance, support, orientation and insurance. - The Internship Coordinator will provide varied opportunities for clinical experiences.
-S/he will provide support, maintain documentation of hours and assist students in their clinical development and in internship site placements, problems or requests for site relocations.
+- Provide academic training, guidance, support, orientation and insurance. - The Practicum Coordinator will provide support for clinical experiences, maintain documentation of hours and assist students in their clinical development and in Practicum site placements, problems or requests for site relocations.

 Supervisor Evaluation of Interns